 Ultimately, the decisions that leaders on both sides made at Normandy determined the outcome of the wider conflict.
 The D-Day landings on June 6, 1944, are often called the ‘beginning of the end’ of World War II.
 They launched the Battle of Normandy, which led to the liberation of Western Europe from Nazi control.

-As the battlefield historian for Experience to Lead’s Normandy Experience, Peters immerses modern leaders in key moments from the D-Day landings.
+As the battlefield historian for our Normandy Experience, Peters immerses modern leaders in key moments from D-Day.
 He takes senior executives out of the boardroom and has them walk in the footsteps of people who made decisions on the beaches and battlefields of Normandy.

 “You can be on a beach one moment.
 You can be in an open field the next,” he says.
 “Then you can be standing next to a headstone of an individual who did something quite remarkable during the D-Day operations … and actually think, what would I do in the same situation?”

 Here, Peters outlines four powerful lessons that modern leaders can glean from that pivotal period in history.
-He walks us through fateful choices made by Allied leaders, and what these moments can teach us today about managing through change and chaos.
+He walks us through fateful choices made by Allied leaders, and what these moments can teach us today.

 He also looks at how leaders at Normandy structured their teams and built partnerships across nationalities.
 Today, these moments offer valuable takeaways on building coalitions and breaking down silos.